 One way to convince them your home won’t take a lot of work is to look at a comparative market analysis together.
 If you’re in a neighborhood where homes like yours are selling fairly quickly, your agent might agree to reduce their fees.

 Negotiating can be awkward and uncomfortable.
-If you’d rather avoid it, you can find an agent through Clever Real Estate.
-They’ve already pre-negotiated a 1.5% listing fee with experienced agents in Oklahoma, so you don’t have to.
+If you’d rather avoid it, you can find an agent through our agent-matching service.
+We’ve already pre-negotiated a low listing fee with experienced agents in Oklahoma, so you don’t have to.
 Find an Oklahoma agent for less.

 Work with a discount real estate broker

 Some brokerages offer discounted realtor fees up front.
 These companies can help you save money, but some come with risks or worse-than-average customer service.
 Do your research to understand what you’ll get for the discounted fee.
 See how we ranked discount real estate brokers in your area based on savings, customer reviews, and our experience mystery shopping with each company.

 To save an average of $7,000 on your listing fee without sacrificing service, our agent-matching service is your best option.

 The ultimate way to save on realtor fees is to sell without a realtor — though we don’t recommend this to most Oklahoma sellers.

 You’ll avoid paying a listing commission, but you’ll have to do all of the work of a listing agent on your own.
 Plus, you’ll still want to pay a full buyer’s agent commission to incentivize other agents to show your home to their buyers.

 How much do real estate agents get paid in Oklahoma?